Fire damage restoration

 • Medical records and insurance policies

-• Tax records, stocks, bonds, and financial papers
+• Taxes, stocks, bonds, other financial documents

 Money damaged in a fire may still hold value.
 If at least half of a bill is intact, it can be replaced through the Federal Reserve Bank, such as the Helena branch of the Minneapolis Fed at 100 Neill Ave, Helena, MT.
+If regular mail is preferred, send the damaged currency with a return receipt to the Bureau of Engraving and Printing in Washington, D.C., for replacement.

-Comprehensive Fire Damage Restoration
+Our Comprehensive Fire Damage Cleanup and Restoration

 Once the immediate safety and cleanup steps are addressed, it’s time for the property restoration.
 Dayspring Restoration offers comprehensive fire damage restoration services, covering all aspects of recovery so your home or business can return to its pre-fire condition.
 Our services cover: